 If your garden has a coastal theme, nautical-style lighting will really bring it to life.
 Try traditional lanterns and fisherman-style lamps, in finishes of antique chrome, brass or copper.

-This type of lighting looks especially stunning with decking – so why not give it a go?
+This type of lighting looks especially stunning when combined with classic decking ideas – so why not give it a go?

 Look for stylish options that will work as an attractive feature for your patio, as well as being functional.
 Then, enjoy making the most of your garden all year round, as you bask in their warm glow.